Allergy Injection Clinic

 - Recent deterioration of asthma, or exacerbation of atopic dermatitis

-- You will be asked to wait for 20 minutes after receiving the allergy injection.
-This is imperative so we can monitor for any signs and symptoms of allergic reactions which can range from mild to severe reactions
+- You will be asked to wait for 20 minutes after receiving the allergy injection to allow for monitoring of adverse reactions.

-- During your post injection evaluation period, notify any of the health center staff if you experience any of the following
+- During your post-injection evaluation period, notify Health Services staff if you experience any of the following:

 - Increase intensity of allergy symptoms like coughing, sneezing, watery eyes